ssperry94/Student-Management-System/README.md

 From here, you can explore the program and follow the prompts.
 Keep in mind the limitations of the program since this is only for demostration purposes.
 ## Known Issues:

-- When using MinGW on windows, when making it past the inital menu, the user has to hit enter twice
+- When using MinGW on windows, when making it past the inital menu, the user has to hit enter twice.